-Based on TRA's assumptions, the pension plan's fiduciary net position was projected to be depleted in 2052 and, as a result, the Municipal Bond Index Rate was used in the determination of the Single Equivalent Interest Rate (SEIR).
-The long-term expected rate of return was applied to periods before 2052 and the Municipal Bond Index Rate of 3.01% was applied to periods on and after 2052, resulting in a SEIR of 4.66%.
-Based on Fiduciary Net Position at prior year measurement date, the discount rate of 8.00% was used and it was not necessary to calculate the SEIR.
+Based on TRA's assumptions, the pension plan's fiduciary net position was projected to be depleted in 2053 and, as a result, the Municipal Bond Index Rate was used in the determination of the Single Equivalent Interest Rate (SEIR).
+The long-term expected rate of return (7.50%) was applied to periods before 2053 and the Municipal Bond Index Rate of 3.56% was applied to periods on and after 2053, resulting in a SEIR of 5.1%.
+There was a change in the Municipal Bond Index Rate from the prior year measurement date (3.01%).